ropensci/geojsonio/cran-comments.md

 * I have run R CMD check on the 5 downstream dependencies.
   (Summary at <https://github.com/ropensci/geojsonio/blob/master/revdep/README.md>).
+  There was a problem in one downstream package, but the maintainer knows about it.
 * All revdep maintainers were notified of the release.

 -------